UoM-ResPlat-DevOps/SpartanBioinformatics/README.md

 # SpartanBioinformatics
 A two day, eight-hour training course that provides an introduction to the Spartan HPC/Cloud hybrid and an introduction to the Linux command line with a Bioinformatics focus.

+The course is partially built from the Spartan Introductory course, the Spartan Advanced course, and the Data Carpentry courses for Genomics.

 ## Git

 If you check this repository out be aware that it uses Git submodules to manage the reveal.js dependency.
 To also checkout reveal.js, you will have to either: